Emy-FQ/Spatial_Ecology_in_R/EXAM /Markdown.md

 > Winter plot

 > [!NOTE]
 > The plots show some missing pixels that have probably been caused by the cloud mask applied when retriving the images from Google Earth Engine.
-Since they are only a few, over a large area of hundreds of square kilometers, they should't affect the results of the analysis.
+Since they are only a few, over a large area of hundreds of square kilometrers, they should't affect the results of the analysis.

 ### 3.1 RGB colours visualization
 ````r